-4 In July 2007, Cyr & Associates was contracted to conduct a compensation review of the point value based on an evaluation of the relative value of the position in this organization.
-To maintain internal equity, all new jobs are evaluated using the same process and job evaluation evaluation of the position to identify any impact to the existing point value of the job.
+5 In July 2007, Cyr & Associates was contracted to conduct a compensation review of the

+- 6 management and non-union staff positions in Attachment 1.
+Each position has been assigned a - 7 point value based on an evaluation of the relative value of the position in this organization.
+To - 8 maintain internal equity, all new jobs are evaluated using the same process and job evaluation - 9 methodology.
+Any significant changes or modifications to an existing role triggered a re- - evaluation of the position to identify any impact to the existing point value of the job.